HackBulgaria/Core-Java-1/17-JavaTooling/problems.md

 -Take a note - if you let eclipse manage your tomcat, you won't see neither a cat nor examples.

 -Edit the tomcat-users.xml file in `your-tomcat-dir/conf`.
-See the commented lines and add *2 roles* one with a `rollname="manager"` and the other with a `rollname="manager-gui"`.
+See the commented lines and add *2 roles* one with a `rolеname="manager"` and the other with a `rolеname="manager-gui"`.
 -Create a user with username "a" and password "a" with the role of "manager-gui" -Create a user with username "test" and password "test" with the role of "manager" -Save tomcat-users.xml